What is a sinus X-ray?

 exposure during pregnancy may lead to birth defects.
 If you need to have a sinus X-ray,

-the technologist will take special care to keep the radiation exposure to the fetus
+special precautions will be made to minimize the radiation exposure to the unborn

 You may have other risks depending on your specific health condition.
 Be sure to talk